This year, ask yourself an important question — how can I create meaningful New Year’s Resolutions that I’ll actually stick with?

 2. Stick with Specificity

 Making a New Year’s resolution is simply setting a goal.
 Be very specific about what you want to do to increase your chances of success.
 “I’ll lose weight” isn’t specific enough.
-“I’ll lose 20 pounds between January and March” is how you’ll actually do it.
+“I’ll lose 10 kilos between January and March” is how you’ll actually do it.
 Being specific forces you to think about the how, not just the what.

 3. Think Big, Plan Small

 Break your resolution down into smaller steps.
-Instead of planning to lose 10 kilos, plan instead to lose, say, 0.5-1 kilos a week.
 If you’re hoping to save money in the new year, alter your daily routine with tasks that will help you achieve that goal — bring lunch from home, carpool to work or focus your free time on inexpensive hobbies and social activities.
 It’s easier to reach these smaller benchmarks on an ongoing basis, which add up to something larger in the long run.